Molunerfinn/hexo-theme-melody-doc/docs/third-party-support.md

 ## Sticky posts <Badge text="v1.6.0+" />

-To have the ability to stikcy posts, you need to do the following things:
+To have the ability to sticky posts, you need to do the following things:

 1. Go to the hexo site folder
 2. `npm uninstall hexo-generator-index --save` and then `npm install hexo-generator-index-pin-top --save`